vhx/guides/checklists/new-service.md

 These questions are intended to help in thinking through the implementation of a new service.

-- **What existing VHX infrastructure does this service interact with?**
 - **How will the service be deployed?** Default: Docker/Convox.
 - **How will the service be tested?** Will the service have any behavior that automated tests can't capture?
 - **Will continuous integration be set up for the service?** Default: Codeship.